bhavya-ln/DriveEasy/README.md

         3. Implementing widgets such as Image View, Calendar view, Scroll View, Listview, Recyclerview, Scrollview, Constrained and linear layout.
         4. Understood the functioning of real time Firebase database.

+## Video Demo for app
+Please find the Video link for the demonstration of our app in [Video Demo](VideoDemo.md)

  ## Screenshots
 <p float = "left">